iamshgulati/learn-java-se/Interview-QA-Set-1.md

 In run-time polymorphism, depending on the class instance created at run-time, the method declaration is binded to its definition by JVM.
 This type of binding is also known as late binding or dynamic binding because once a method declaration is binded to its definition, it can be re-binded to different definition later during run-time.

-To achieve compile-time polymorphism, we can overload methods, or declare methods as static, or declare methods as final.
+To achieve compile-time polymorphism,
+1. overload methods or,
+2. declare methods as static or,
+3. declare methods as final

-To achieve run-time polymorphism, following conditions need to be satisfied:
+To achieve run-time polymorphism, following three conditions need to be satisfied:
 1. Inheritance
 2. Method overriding
 3. Type casting